samparkewolfe/Sound_Control/README.txt

 //ToDos

-Do routing of the different datastreams
+Do routing of the input and output datastreams using radio buttons and metros
-	Make datastreams start and stop with radio buttons.

-Start to design training data recording code
-	Record button which samples datastreams into a dict.

-Check that Rapidmax works
+Build the storeing of the datastreams in a dict
+	Make a visualisation of the dictionary contence